hashbite/consent-manager/packages/docs/docs/new-structure.md

     * GatsbyJS
     * DocuSaurus
 * @todo sub-section that turns all of this into typescript? (or have separate typescript tutorial?)
-* @todo add another guide on how to handle tracking in single page applications (or ones that use routers)
+* DONE -  @todo add another guide on how to handle tracking in single page applications (or ones that use routers)
-* @todo we actually need to list the config options (COMPONENETS dir????)
+* DONE - @todo we actually need to list the config options (COMPONENETS dir????)
-* @todo document helper functions (getForegroundColor, createIconComponentFromSimpleIconsSvgPath)
+* @todo document helper functions + hooks (getForegroundColor, createIconComponentFromSimpleIconsSvgPath)
 * @todo double check that we dont have no more "cosntruction" sites

 * integrations